 When one family member becomes a paid caregiver, there can be a few unintended consequences.
 Firstly, other family members may be less likely to pitch in with help now that one is a paid caregiver.

 It’s not uncommon for jealousy to arise with one family member having paid status.
-It’s important to communicate how much (or how little) you’re making and be sure others understand the expenses that paycheck will offset, such as the price of gas for transporting your loved one to medical appointments.
+It’s important to communicate how much (or how little) you’re making and be sure others understand the expenses that paycheck will offset, such as the price of gas for transportation to medical appointments.

 Finally, it’s important to decide if disrupting family harmony is worth the money.
-Yes, it’s nice to get paid for a job you’re already doing but you definitely won’t get rich doing it.
 If jealousy or resentment surfaces within your family try, as with everything, to talk it out with your trusted circle.
 You might just decide that the paycheck isn’t worth it.